Mülhausen im Elsass (nowadays better known in French

 After the end of the day's flights, the crowds made their way out of the airfield into Mülhausen and the villages of Rixheim and Habsheim, where, according to the reporter from "Straßburger Neue Zeitung", celebrations went on until late after midnight, leading him to expect that many aviation enthusiasts would skip work on the Monday to watch the last day of the meeting…

 Those who had skipped work were in for a disappointment, because it rained heavily all through the morning, and when the rain stopped, the wind increased.
 Further gloom was added when the airfield was reached by the news that Antoinette pilot Charles Wachter had crashed to his death the day before, on the opening day of the Reims meeting, becoming the world's eighth pilot to die in an accident.

 The impatient crowds had to wait until half past five before the first machine was rolled out, Thelen's Wright.
 He gave up already after one and a half lap of the course, not enough to qualify for the "Frühpreis".
 His flight was followed by another rain shower and increased winds.

-At seven o'clock the weather improved somewhat, and towards half past Thelen brought his machine out again.
-This time he managed three laps, winning the "Frühpreis".
+At seven o'clock the weather improved somewhat, and towards half past seven Thelen brought his machine out again.
+This time he managed three laps, winning a rather late "Frühpreis".
 He was followed by Jeannin, who made a cautious flight of one and a half lap.
 Thelen took off again and flew another four laps, and then von Gorrissen dared to come out and made a flight of some five laps, winning the prize for the day's longest flight.

 The weather didn't allow any efforts for the altitude prize, so Jeannin's result of the day before remained unbeaten.
 Despite trying hard and almost bringing his total to within half an hour, Thelen couldn't threaten Jeannin's win in the totalisation prize with a total time of 2 h 59.
 Soon after eight, the weather turned worse again and put an end to the meeting.